talktogproject/ethicsteacher/endto-during.md

 Participants must be reminded of the possible risks of participating in the research.
 They should also be made aware that appropriate help can be given if they experience any discomfort or distress as a result of their research participation.
 For example, researchers must coordinate with local communities or authorities to know how they can access medical, psychological, social, or legal support if an emergency or a major problem arises while conducting research.

-Researchers' own safety and privacy must also be taken seriously.
+The safety and privacy of researchers must also be taken seriously.
 Here are some practical tips for keeping safe, adapted from [guidance provided by The University of Oxford](https://researchsupport.admin.ox.ac.uk/files/bpg01researchersafetypdf):

 - Conduct a risk assessment with your research team or your organisation and arrange for any relevant safety or insurance measures that are available to you.
 - Communicate with participants or local contacts only with work-specific e-mails and contact numbers.
 Do not share personal information such as your home telephone and address.